medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDH.md

 ORIGINAL MESSAGE IDENTIFIER is the MESSAGE IDENTIFIER of the original contained message, i.a. for use in collection of EDS shipping status.

-Is only relevant when SBD/SBDH/DocumentInformation/Standard.value = “ebbp-signals”
+Is only relevant when SBD/SBDH/DocumentInformation/Standard.value = “ebbp-signals” and SBD/SBDH/DocumentInformation/Standard.value = "acknowledgement-message"

     <Scope>
 	    <Type>ORIGINALMESSAGEIDENTIFIER</Type>